lukaszliniewicz/Pandrator/README.md

 - [ ] Add support for a higher quality local TTS model, Tortoise.
 - [ ] Add support for a lower quality but faster local TTS model that can easily run on CPU, e.g. Silero or Piper.
 - [ ] Implement a better text segmentation method, e.g. NLP-based.
-- [ ] Add option to record a voice sample and use it for TTS.
+- [ ] Add option to record a voice sample and use it for TTS to the GUI.